univention/univention-corporate-server/doc/changelog/index.rst

 * Building the downstream package *Univention System Setup* failed because of some missing package dependencies in *Univention Management Console*.
-They had been added with UCS 5.0-3 and changed by :uv:erratum:`5.0x595`, but were added to the wrong binary packages (:uv:bug:`55776`).
+They have been added with UCS 5.0-3 and changed by :uv:erratum:`5.0x595`, but were added to the wrong binary packages (:uv:bug:`55776`).

-* A crash of the UMC-Server and UMC-Web-Server is now prevented (:uv:bug:`55959`).
+* A crash of the UMC server and UMC web server is now prevented (:uv:bug:`55959`).

 * The |UCSUCR| template for the Apache configuration in UMC multiprocessing mode has been repaired (:uv:bug:`55726`).

-* The UMC joinscript won't overwrite the |UCSUCRV| :envvar:`umc/saml/idp-server` during execution (:uv:bug:`55951`).
+* The UMC join script won't overwrite the |UCSUCRV| :envvar:`umc/saml/idp-server` during execution (:uv:bug:`55951`).

-* The script :command:`univention-management-console-client` now accesses UMC via the HTTP interface instead of the deprecated UMCP (:uv:bug:`55913`).
+* The script :command:`univention-management-console-client` now accesses UMC through the HTTP interface instead of the deprecated UMCP (:uv:bug:`55913`).

 * Some missing German translations have been added (:uv:bug:`56010`).